i2p/i2p.firefox/README.md

 Cygwin installed.
 You must have `NSIS.exe` installed and `makensis` available on your `%PATH%`.
 You must have Git for Windows installed.
 When installing git for Windows, you should select "Checkout as is, commit as is" and leave line-endings alone.

+The Windows build tools listed above must be installed on the Windows host machine.

 TODO: Add links to the respective instructions for each of these.